Fare: American - BBQ/Seafood

 The Surfing Pig, North Wildwood's only bay front dining restaurant, is a summer hot spot enjoyed by diners looking for a casual Jersey Shore waterfront setting with great sunset views, live entertainment, full bar service, and a well prepared slow cooked smoked barbecue and seafood menu.

 Located on the South Dock Marina, you can get there by walking, biking, driving or boating.
 The restaurant is relatively small with seating for 60 indoors and an additional 40 on the deck overlooking the Marina.
+Every table has a sunset view.

-Open since 2016, and upgraded in 2017, the Surfing Pig is owned and operated by Bill Bumbernick.
+The Surfing Pig is owned and operated by Bill Bumbernick.
 The kitchen is run by Chef Michael Farrell, a native of Wildwood who has honed his culinary skills at many Atlantic City and area restaurants.

-The menu features a selection BBQ dishes prepared slow-smoked with real wood.
+The menu features a selection BBQ dishes prepared slow smoked with real wood.
 The process typically begins at 10 p.m. the night before, and slow cooks for either 18, 13 or 5 hours, depending on the cut.

 The Surfing Pig is more than BBQ.
 They also serve a good seafood and raw bar using locally sourced and/or caught seafood.
 Dishes are prepared using fresh farm to table natural ingredients, when available.
-Seafood dishes feature beer-boiled cocunut crusted shrimp, and filler free crab cakes.
+Seafood dishes feature beer-boiled coconut crusted shrimp, and filler free crab cakes.

 They are also open for breakfast menu offering a good selection of skillet dishes, French toast, waffles, eggs, bacon, and more.